jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 End Object
 ```

-The following would be the diagram code without mentioning the types of objects nor procedure calls:
+The following might be the diagram code without mentioning the types of objects nor procedure calls:

 ![](images/Symbol%20Language%20(2004).371.png)